kaeawc/android-mcp-sdk/README.md

 ## AndroidX Startup Integration

-The library is ready for AndroidX Startup integration.
-To enable automatic initialization, you would add to your `AndroidManifest.xml`:
+### Automatic Configuration

+The library automatically configures AndroidX Startup.
+No additional manifest changes are needed.

+### Manual Configuration

+If you need to customize the AndroidX Startup configuration, you can override it in your app's `AndroidManifest.xml`:

 ```xml
 <provider